pbravi/Blogging-UI/README.md

 - Search posts by text

 ## Usage
-Run `ng serve` to restore packages
+Run `npm install` to restore packages
 Ensure to have a valid api url in `environment.ts` file

 ## Development server